AWS Environments

 You will enter these access keys when you create the AWS environment in Control Hub.

-Creating an AWS Environment
+Configuring an AWS Environment

-To create a new AWS environment, click Set Up > Environments in the Navigation panel, and then click the Create Environment icon: .
+To create a new environment, click Set Up > Environments in the Navigation panel, and then click the Create Environment icon: .
 Or, if you saved an incomplete environment when you retrieved the information required by the prerequisites, simply edit that environment.

 Define the Environment